causiq/logary/README.md

 create the folder fail, the target is never started, but will restart continuously like any ther Logary target.

-### Policies
+### Policies & specifications

 You can specify a number of **deletion** and **rotation** policies when configuring the file target.
 The deletion policies dictate when the oldest logs should be deleted, whilst the rotation policies dictates when the files should be rotated (thereby the previous file archived).

-Furthermore, you can specify a **naming** policy that dictates how the files should be named on disk.
+Furthermore, you can specify a **naming** specification that dictates how the files sould be named on disk.

  - Deletion of files happen directly when at least one deletion policy has triggered.
  - Rotation of files happen directly when at least one rotation policy has triggered.
- - Naming policies that are insufficient to cover the needs of the rotation and deletion policies will be automatically amended to include sequence numbers.
-   A Logary-internal warning about this will be logged (see the section about internal loggers).
+ - Naming specifications should automatically be amended with sequence number, should that be required.

 ### Performance